top of page

 S. Mi.
 Jaoubat Bourghal (Mt/Nahal).
 Mm.
 Slenfé (JL).

-Compiled Description of Daphne pontica (from various literature/websites, representing typical external view):
+Compiled Description of Daphne pontica (from various literature/websites):

-General Habit and Growth: Daphne pontica is a small, evergreen shrub that typically grows to a height of 0.8 to 1 meter (approximately 2.6 to 3.3 feet) and can spread up to 1.5 meters (about 4.9 feet) in width, forming a rounded to spreading habit.
-The plant is multi-stemmed, with branches that are slender, often arching, and glabrous (lacking hairs).
+General Habit and Growth: Daphne pontica is a small, evergreen shrub that typically grows to a height of 0.8 to 1 meter and can spread up to 1.5 meters in width, forming a rounded to spreading habit.
+The plant is multi-stemmed, with branches that are slender, often arching, and glabrous.
 It is a slow-growing species, taking 10 to 20 years to reach its mature size.

 Leaves: The leaves are simple, undivided, and alternately arranged, often appearing clustered toward branch ends.
-They are obovate (egg-shaped with the wider part toward the apex), measuring 2.5 to 10 cm (1 to 4 inches) in length and 1.3 to 3.2 cm (0.5 to 1.25 inches) in width.
+They are obovate, measuring 2.5 to 10 cm in length and 1.3 to 3.2 cm in width.
 The leaves are sessile or nearly so, tapering gradually toward the base.
 The leaf surface is smooth, glossy, dark green, and leathery.

 Flowers: Bloom in spring (typically April to May).
-Inflorescences are often borne in pairs on short peduncles from axils of reduced leaves at the base of current growth, resulting in clusters of up to 10 flowers near shoot tips.
+Inflorescences are often borne in pairs on short peduncles from axils of reduced leaves, resulting in clusters of up to 10 flowers near shoot tips.
 Each flower is tubular, with a slender hypanthium (8–10 mm long).
 The perianth consists of four narrow, pointed, recurved lobes, pale yellow to yellowish-green.
-Flowers lack true petals.
-Fragrance is sweet, intense in the evening.
 The flowers are typically described as glabrous.

 Fruit: Fleshy drupes ripen June to August.
 Fruit is ovate, 8–10 mm long, typically black (subsp. pontica), though red-fruited subspecies exist (haematocarpa).
 Highly toxic.

-The suite of consistent morphological and phenological differences outlined above—particularly the combination of subshrub habit, reddish stems, narrower leaves paler beneath, consistent flower/peduncle pubescence, creamy-white flower color, and later phenology—strongly differentiates the Lebanese entity from Daphne pontica found elsewhere in its range.
-The alignment of contemporary observations across multiple Lebanese sites with Mouterde's historical description reinforces the existence of a stable, distinct taxon in Lebanon.
+The suite of consistent morphological and phenological differences, particularly the subshrub habit, reddish stems, narrower leaves paler beneath, consistent flower and peduncle pubescence, and later flowering season, strongly differentiates the Lebanese entity from Daphne pontica.
+The alignment of contemporary observations with Mouterde's historical description reinforces the existence of a stable, distinct taxon in Lebanon.

+While this evidence challenges the current synonymy, a definitive resolution requires modern analytical methods.
+A comparative molecular phylogenetic analysis, using DNA from the Lebanese populations alongside samples of D. pontica from its wider range, is essential.
 Clarifying this taxonomy is not merely an academic exercise; it has direct conservation implications.
-If D. libanotica is, in our opinion, a distinct endemic species, its conservation status (currently assessed as Critically Endangered nationally under the name D. pontica; El Zein & Bou Dagher-Kharrat 2021) and required protective measures warrant specific attention focused on its unique ecological niche and restricted Lebanese range.
+If D. libanotica is a distinct endemic species, its conservation status (currently assessed as Critically Endangered in Lebanon under the name D. pontica; El Zein & Bou Dagher-Kharrat, 2021) warrants specific protective measures focused on its unique ecological niche.

 References